Table of Contents

 Efficiency.
 Agility.
 Doing more with less.
 Moving to the cloud makes sound financial sense in the modern era of rapid change.
 It is a quick-moving digital economy and ongoing innovation.
-Business owners can focus on what’s most important: their company thanks to cloud computing.
+Thanks to cloud computing, business owners can focus on what’s most important: their company.

-First, let’s understand what a public cloud is.
+First, let’s understand what a public cloud deployment model is.

 The public cloud’s very adaptable pricing model is one of its biggest benefits.
 Most public cloud service providers let businesses pay by the hour.
 Consequently, it makes it possible for businesses, especially small and medium-sized ones, to keep costs to a minimum by only investing in infrastructure when it is necessary.
 Online applications can be used by businesses without paying recurring expenses for servers, software, setup, or maintenance.